-Informed Consent is needed for trial participation
+Informed Consent (and Assent) is needed for trial participation

 Participation in a clinical trial is based on voluntary willingness and awareness of what participation means in practice.
 All subjects participating in clinical trials must give informed consent before study start.

 The child patient’s information form is written taking into account the child’s age and stage of development so that he or she is capable of understanding, to a sufficient degree, the nature of the trial in question, and capable to express whether or not he or she wants to take part in the trial.
 The information should be fairly short and easy to understand.

 Patient information for children may be explained in a short format, which includes only the most important aspects of the planned trial.
 The information can be presented by using pictures, photographs, or videos.
 See more: Resources; FINPEDMED Picture Cards.